Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/README.md

 ![2](https://github.com/Sarah-Hesham-2022/Drug-Design-AutoDock-Tools-MBP-D-Ribose/assets/112272836/29db99c0-d23d-4372-a71e-d15ad06d52b5)

-The functionality/aim of the ligand, how it affects the receptor (Research, provide a reference) :
+The functionality/aim of the ligand, how it affects the receptor :

 Functionality :